Big Creek: Idaho’s Year-Round Backcountry Hub

 Runway Configuration and Conditions

 The main runway measures 3,655 feet long and 80 feet wide.
-Gravel surface maintained regularly by the Forest Service.
-Field elevation is 5,746 feet requiring density altitude calculations.
+Gravel surface, maintained regularly by the Forest Service – they actually care about keeping this one usable.
+Field elevation is 5,746 feet which means density altitude calculations arent optional, theyre survival.
 The runway runs roughly east-west (designated 11/29) with approximately 3% upslope to the west.
-This gradient aids westbound landings and eastbound departures significantly.

 Standard Approach and Landing